MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/licensing/buy-and-deploy.md

 After you subscribe, you’ll need to assign licenses to users in the [Office Admin Center](https://portal.office.com/) or Partner Center.
 Each user you assign a license to will need an Azure Active Directory (AAD) account.

+> [!NOTE]
-**Note:** Remote Assist and Layout are also available on a free 30-day trial basis.
+> Remote Assist and Layout are also available on a free 30-day trial basis.
 You can sign up for a trial from the Marketing page, the Office Admin Center, or the Partner Center Portal.